cryptpad/documentation/FAQ.rst

 Some functionality on CryptPad is restricted to :ref:`document owners <owners>`.
 This includes:

--  Enabling an :ref:`access list <access_list>`.
+-  Enabling an :ref:`access list <access_list>`
--  Enabling a password.
+-  Enabling a password
--  Adding or removing other owners.
+-  Adding or removing other owners
--  Destroying the document.
+-  Destroying the document

 The ownership of a document is set when :ref:`creating it<new_document>` and cannot be changed afterwards if the document is created without an owner.